 - Offer informal advice and assistance.

-- Offer the City Councils Empty Homes Loan
+- Offer our Empty Homes Loan [PDF, 69kB]

 - Offer to refer to Town Hall Lettings the councils not for profit letting agent